trisha-c-a/trisha-c-a/README.md

 ### Hello!
 I'm Trisha 👋

 ## I'm an Electronics Engineering Student With a Love for Algorithms!
-- 🔭 I'm currently applying my understanding of computer vision to a segmentation project
+- 🔬 I'm currently working on an image segmentation project with my peers
-- 🌱 I’ve started expanding my knowledge of algorithms through an online course
+- 📚 I’ve started expanding my knowledge of algorithms through an online course
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate on computer vision related projects
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 📝 2020 Goals: Work on projects that have been on my mind for a year
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- 🎵 Fun fact: I do ballet and play the keyboard/guitar!

 ### Connect with me: